 Each round, the number of repetitions decreases.

-Have the pairs group up to form two teams across the bootcamp group.
-Each team’s goal is to run 50 shuttles (as a group).
-Only two members from each team may run at a time.
+Each team’s goal is to run 50 shuttles total as a group but only two members from each team may run at a time.

 Kyle Wood created Bootcamp Ideas in 2010 when he was hunting around on the internet for workout ideas.
 He ran a successful bootcamp in Victoria, Australia and spends his spare time managing this site, adventuring (or lazying) with his wife and find new ways to make bootcamps even better.